 Icebreakers typically only cancel one ice subroutine at a time.
 Each ice subroutine starts with "↳" symbol.

 Icebreakers typically can only cancel one subtype of ice.
 The subtype(s) of the ice is on the left of the card.
-There are three subtypes of ice: sentry, barrier, and code gate.
+There are four subtypes of ice: sentry, barrier, code gate, and trap.

 Agendas have their agenda points on the middle-left of the card.
 These are the victory points for the game: for the Corporation if the card is advanced to completion, or for the Runner if the agenda is stolen.
 The number of advancement tokens required for scoring an agenda for the Corp is on the top-right of the card.
 Agendas are only activated when scored.